 US law provides for an annual worldwide limit of 675,000 permanent immigrants, with further exemptions on that cap for close family members and refugee admissions.

 Immigration to the United States is based loosely on the following goals: reunification of families, admission of immigrants with skills valuable to the US economy, and the promotion of a diverse society.

 This fact sheet provides basic information about how the U.S. legal immigration system is designed.

 1. Family-Based Immigration

-There is no numerical limit on visas available for immediate relatives but petitioners must meet certain age and financial requirements.
+There is no limit on the number of visas available for immediate relatives.
+However, petitioners must meet certain age and financial requirements.
 Immediate relatives are:

 - parents of U.S. citizens (petitioner must be at least 21 years old to petition for a parent).

 US Immigration for more distant relatives